willyrgf/asterisk/README.roibos-cng.txt

   	- Start sending CNG
   	- Listen for talk detection
   	- Stop sending CNG, send media
+  - Ask Matt J and File about frame hooks and how this solution should look

 Done:
   - Support in core bridge